esbenp/esbenp.github.io/_posts/2017-03-19-modern-rest-api-laravel-part-4.markdown

   API now know which user is requesting.
 </p>

 #### Step 4.
-Request a new token using the fresh token when the access token expires
+Request a new token using the refresh token when the access token expires

 <p>
   Remember in step 3 that the authentication server sends both an access token and a refresh token?